OpenDSA/OpenDSA/RST/en/CS3slides/VTIntro.rst

 .. revealjs-slide::

 * Must use Eclipse IDE for submissions: Update if older than 2025
-* Get the updated Web-CAT plugin
+* Get the updated Web-CAT plugin.
+* Read OpenDSA Module 2.4 for details on setting up with Eclipse
 * Project submission support
 * Support for junit testing, mutation coverage
 * Auto-grading: Correctness (passes reference tests), style, test